midnxghtpulse/labor-law-claims-analysis/README.md

 ### `database_setup.sql`

-creates the main `labor_claims` table used to store the processed dataset.
+creates the main postgresql table used to store the processed dataset.

 ### `first_analysis.sql`

-contains the initial sql validation, exploratory queries and early versions of the association and court-level analyses.
+contains the initial sql validation, exploratory analysis and early versions of the association and court-level queries.

 ### `association_explorer.sql`

-contains the reusable sql logic behind:
+contains the sql logic behind:

 **if i have x, what usually comes with it?**